 However, not all Israel beaches lie next to the Mediterranean!
 In fact, some of the best beaches in Israel are actually well hidden inside the country.
-The Dead Sea, located in the south east of Israel, somewhere between the capital city, Jerusalem and the largest city in the south, Beer Sheva – has some of the most beautiful beaches in the country.
-Aside from it’s beautify, Dead Sea is also famous for it’s numerous skin and health benefits due to the salinity level of it’s mineral-rich waters.
+The Dead Sea, located in the southeast of Israel, somewhere between the capital city, Jerusalem, and the largest city in the south, Beer Sheva – has some of the most beautiful beaches in the country.
+Aside from its beauty, the Dead Sea is also famous for its numerous skin and health benefits due to the salinity level of its mineral-rich waters.
 So if you are visiting Israel, you should definitely consider going to this unique and incredible place.
-In fact, we would highly recommended to stay at the Dead Sea for a couple of days to fully experience all the incredible benefits of it’s unique natural spa (time to visit booking.com!).
+In fact, we would highly recommend staying at the Dead Sea for a couple of days to fully experience all the incredible benefits of its unique natural spa (time to visit booking.com!).

 Discover the unique Dead Sea Beaches

 Curious to learn more about Dead Sea beaches?
 We’ll start at the northern tip of the Dead Sea and work our way to the bottom.

 - Kalia Beach – Kalia Beach is the beach operated by Kibbutz Kalia, a small, peaceful kibbutz established in the 1970s.
 It offers magnificent views of the sea and the desert and has several facilities for tourists, including a restaurant, a bar, and a gift shop.
 It is very family-friendly, tourist-friendly, and safe.
 There’s also natural black mud you can rub all over your body for its beneficial properties.